 How the Department of Education Designates Cyber Charters

 Students in Pennsylvania who attend public school must do so in the district where they live.
-Students in grades K through 12 cannot choose to attend another public school outside of those boundaries unless they and their families move and establish residence in that district.
+Students in grades K through 12 cannot choose to attend another public school outside of those boundaries unless they and their families move and establish residence in that other district.

-As a way to expand choices in the types of educational opportunities available within the public school system, the Pennsylvania Legislature authorized charter schools in 1997 and permitted the establishment of public cyber charter schools in 2002.
+As a way to expand choices in the types of educational opportunities available within the public school system, the Pennsylvania Legislature authorized brick-and-mortar charter schools in 1997 and permitted the establishment of public cyber charter schools in 2002.

 Charter schools are independent public schools established and operated under a charter from the local school board and located in a physical space within the borders of that school district.
 Cyber charter schools, on the other hand, are independent public schools established and operated under a charter from the state Department of Education.
 Most of their instruction is delivered through the internet or other electronic means.

 In addition to offering public school choice for students in grades K through 12, the Pennsylvania Department of Education says that charters and cyber charter schools were authorized as a way to improve learning, increase learning opportunities, encourage innovative teaching methods and create new professional opportunities for teachers.

 Both charter schools and cyber charter schools must be operated as nonprofit organizations.

 Charter schools are exempt from some educational mandates but are held accountable for academic results and follow federal and state public education laws.
 For instance, they are not exempt from mandates governing special education, civil rights, health and safety, and employee criminal history checks.

 Cyber Charters Have the Same Funding Streams as Traditional Schools